-NEWLIN: Not as much.
+NEWLIN: Not as much as you might think.
 We had one course that was economic analysis, but it was the second year...
-Having now poo-pooed the second year, in the second year, I did get more economic analysis.
-After the B school, I went off to the graduate school.
+Having now poo-pooed the second year, I am forced to add that in the second year, I did get more economic analysis.
+After the B school, I went off to another graduate school - The Fletcher School of Law and diplomacy, administered jointly by Harvard and Tufts..
 There, I got a pretty good dose of economic analysis.
 I took all the economic analysis you could take at the Harvard Business School.
 I took all the economic analysis you could take in the one year program at the Fletcher School.
 So, by the time I finished, I thought of that period...
 If I had gone to law school, it would have been three years.
 So, I thought I would do the B school and the Fletcher School and go into training for the Foreign Service.
 By then, I was looking at the Foreign Service.